WICG/file-handling/explainer.md

 #### [Chrome Apps File Handlers](https://developer.chrome.com/apps/manifest/file_handlers)

 Chrome Apps are in the process of being [deprecated](https://arstechnica.com/gadgets/2017/12/google-shuts-down-the-apps-section-of-the-chrome-web-store/) in favour of PWAs.
 The API was never intended to be a web standard.
+This API is only available in Chrom(e|ium), and is only to apps published in the Chrome App Store.

 Example manifest.json
 ```json